timescale/nft-starter-kit/README.md

 * PSQL ([installation guide](https://blog.timescale.com/blog/how-to-install-psql-on-mac-ubuntu-debian-windows/))

 ### Instructions
-1. Go to the folder with the sample CSV files:
+1. Go to the folder with the sample CSV files (or you can also [download them from here][sample-dw]):
     ```bash
     cd pre-built-dashboards/database/data
     ```